SciML/SciMLBenchmarks.jl/README.md

-SciMLBenchmarks.jl holds webpages, pdfs, and notebooks showing the benchmarks for the SciML Scientific Machine Learning Software ecosystem, including cross-language benchmarks of differential equation solvers and methods for parameter estimation, training universal differential equations (and subsets like neural ODEs), and more.
+SciMLBenchmarks.jl holds webpages, pdfs, and notebooks showing the benchmarks for the SciML Scientific Machine Learning Software ecosystem, including cross-language benchmarks of differential equation solvers and methods for parameter estimation, training universal differential equations (and subsets like neural ODEs), tests of physics-informed neural networks (PINNs), and more.

 ## Results
 Static outputs in pdf, markdown, and html reside in [SciMLBenchmarksOutput](https://github.com/SciML/SciMLBenchmarksOutput).